waseemh/selenium-mesos/README.md

 ========

 A Mesos framework for launching Selenium instances at scale using Docker containers.
+Currently, framework only supports setting up a single Selenium Grid with a single hub and multiple nodes.

 Requirements
 ========

-- Mesos 0.23 and above
+- Apache Mesos 0.23.0 and above
 - JDK 6+ and Maven (optional for building source)

 Usage
 ========

-Currently, framework only supports launching a Selenium Grid with a single hub and multiple nodes.
-Framework configuration and grid setup are defined using a JSON file.
+Framework configuration is defined in a JSON file which includes ...
+In order to start the framework, both JAR file and configuration JSON file should be placed in Mesos master and launched using java command.

+	java -jar /path/to/mesos-selenium.jar /path/to/config.json

 Building from Sources
 ========